Diversity & Inclusion Training

 What this unconscious bias in hiring & inclusive recruitment training covers.

 This course addresses unconscious bias across the entire spectrum of the hiring process, providing practical strategies to identify and interrupt bias at every stage.
-General unconscious bias training often doesn't go deep enough to change recruitment decisions — awareness alone isn't sufficient.
+General unconscious bias training often doesn't go deep enough to change recruitment decisions, and awareness alone isn't sufficient.
 This focused training integrates practical strategies to interrupt bias at every hiring stage.

 What changes after this training